Chong-xian Pan: Revolutionizing cancer care

 The era of the Human Genome Project has given rise to a new field called molecular oncology that promises to dramatically improve cancer screening, diagnosis and treatment.

-“We are using state-of-the-art molecular methods to develop cancer-specific molecules that will revolutionize all aspects of cancer care,” said Chong-xian Pan, a molecular oncologist and UC Davis assistant professor of hematology and oncology.
+“We are using state-of-the-art molecular methods to develop cancer-specific molecules that will revolutionize all aspects of cancer care,” said Chong-xian Pan, a molecular oncologist and UC Davis associate professor of hematology and oncology.

 Pan and his colleagues are designing molecules that will behave like tiny guided missiles, seeking out cancer cells to deliver a variety of useful payloads.
 Among them are molecules that carry contrasting agents for non-invasive imaging of the bladder, fluorescent molecules that allow direct visualization of cancer during surgery and lethal drugs to kill cancer and cancer stem cells that cause deadly metastasis.